 step 1: Prepare muffin tin and grate zucchini

-To begin, preheat the oven to 350F and line 10 muffin tin cups with muffin liners.
+To begin, preheat the oven to 350F and line 10 muffin tin cups with cupcake liners.

 Then, grate zucchini on a cheese grater.
-Use a tea towel to squeeze out the excess moisture from the zucchini.
+Use a tea towel or paper towel to squeeze out the excess moisture from the zucchini.

 Really squeeze it to make sure you get out all of the moisture.